filipebodas/Self_Study_Courses/README.md

 These will be public notes for courses that I'm self-studying and books I'm reading.

 TO DO LIST:
- - Finish Jose Portilla's course on "Python for Data Science and Machine Learning Bootcamp"
+ - Ongoing: Jose Portilla's course on "Python for Data Science and Machine Learning Bootcamp"
+ - Ongoing: Le Wagon's Data Analytics course
  - Finish SQL Cookbook
  - Finish R for Data Science
  - Corey Schafer Youtube Tutorials